wheely/ember-dialog/README.md

 ### Manager

-Dialog manager responsable for creation of new dialogs few types:
+Dialog manager responsable for creation of new modals few types:
 * `alert` - with one `accept` button
 * `confirm` - with two `accept` and `decline` buttons
 * `custom` - without buttons, header, footer (totally blank) - to redefine these in view's template